EarlLandicho/Invoker-Game-Project/README.md

 ### Combo Bar and Comboing Spells
 Casting spells and defeating enemies fills up your combo bar.
 The combo bar depletes over time.
 The combo bar has 4 stages that determine how potent your spells will be.
 Each stage grants each spell different upgrades and additional effects.
 The stage of the combo bar is determined by how much it's filled.

 Casting spells while not hitting enemies is not enough to fill up the bar.
-So make sure you keep defeating enemies.
+Taking damage will slightly decrease the combo bar as well.
+So make sure you keep defeating enemies while avoiding taking damage.

 ### Game Areas and Levels
 You don't start with all the spells at your disposal.
 You increase the number of spirits you have as you progress throughout the game.
 Each spirit you collect makes you stronger.
 You gain more spells to use to defeat enemies and fill your combo bar.
 Areas have battlefields where you have to defeat all enemies in the area to progress.
 Find the key to unlock the exit.